Historic Mai-Kai reopens after $20 million remake

 And the rest rooms?

-The award-winning women’s restroom is retaining its rich interior.
+The award-winning women’s restroom retains its rich interior.
 However, it needed some renovation.
-For this, artisans located matching mirrored tiles from the1970s to replace original tiles that were missing.
+For this, artisans located matching mirrored tiles from the 1970s to replace original tiles that were missing.
 There also are new decorative panels, renewed stalls and new wallpaper.
+A real throwback is that there is an attendant in both the women’s and men’s bathrooms, causing many to search purses and pockets for cash for a tip.

 Island-themed gardens

-Visitors to the reimagined Mai-Kai gardens will find them easy to navigate on new ADA approved walkways.
+The Mai-Kai gardens, always a favorite with visitors, have reopened with ADA approved walkways.
 Although made of cement, they look like they were worn into the red dirt of the islands.
 Ferns as well as real and artificial flowers among the rocks add splendor and color so that these gardens will continue to be a favored place for evening strolls and, yes, even weddings.

-Atomic Grog: Everything Mai-Kai — For everything tiki and more information about the Mai-Kai renovations, visit Jim “Hurricane” Hayward’s Atomic Grog blog.
-His information is up-to-date and comprehensive.
-He offers details and access that aren’t available elsewhere.
+From Florida Rambler writer Deborah Hartz-Seeley: For everything tiki and more about the Mai-Kai renovations, visit Jim “Hurricane” Hayward’s Atomic Grog blog.
 We can’t thank him enough for allowing us to use his blog as a source of information and photographs of the Mai-Kai restoration.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.